How to care for a Calathea Ornata

-And that's really all that's to it.
+And that's all there is to it.
 The Calathea Ornata can be fussy, but once you stick to these guidelines you should be better prepared to take care of it.
 These guidelines will at least help you to recognize signs and offer solutions to help you keep your Calathea healthy and help it thrive.

 The most important things to keep in mind about this beautiful plant are these: